JS195/EMAT30008/README.md

-# Project Name: ODE and PDE solver library
+# ODE and PDE solver library
 A library for solving Ordinary Differential Equations (ODEs) and Partial Differential Equations (PDEs) using various numerical methods.

 ## Setup